fabriceHategekimana/typr_runner/README.md

 ## Installation

 You should have TypR installed in your system.
-You can check [rtypr](https://github.com/fabriceHategekimana/rtypr) if you want or just download the binary from [main](https://github.com/fabriceHategekimana/typr) repo
+You can check [TypR](https://github.com/fabriceHategekimana/typr) for the main project written in Rust.

 Juste run this on RStudio: